nblaznik/time-crystal-simulation/README.md

 # time-crystal-simulation

 Simulations of time-crystal evolution.
-Originally written in C / MATLAB by J. Smits; here adapted and Pythonised.
+Originally written in C by J. Smits; here adapted and Pythonised.

 ## What’s inside